Collinformatics/COMET/README.md

     ./killServer.sh

-If you run the website at a port other than 9090, add the port to the command:
+If you host the website at a port other than 9090, add the port to the command:

     ./killServer.sh <port>